|

 much as possible, to avoid harsh chemicals and brushes that destroy

-the top coatings, and to periodically restore the protective film with
+the top coatings, and to periodically maintain a protective polish

 a recommended product.